 Lamb embarked on his ad hoc method of sand-casting after he was unable to afford to have a professional foundry do the casting process for him.
 He remembered building sand castles as a kid, and knew he could figure out sand casting himself.
 He publishes videos of his work process, because he wants other people to know how he does it.
-Watch the sand-casting video here (making the mould runs until about 2:40 when Lamb pours the liquid metal; he digs out the work at 3:37).
+Watch him sand-casting pewter here.

 Then Sandy showed us a picture of some incredible library shelves he’d commissioned Lamb to make for him (below).
 They were based on another classic Lamb technique: carving polystyrene (think packing materials and take-out coffee cups) into a usable form (like the chair, above), then spraying it with a polyurethane rubber finish.
 We love it because, as Lamb says: “A variety of simple tools and a reasonable amount of energy is all that is required…” He makes us believe WE could do something like that,because once you know how something works – the mechanics or internal structure – you can apply that knowledge to improvise; it becomes a foundation for your ideas.
 We instantly started researching “polyurethane rubber spray” and curiously, kept seeing references to PlastiDip, which we’ve already been deep into.